-This machine uses two ECC83 tubes at high voltage to recreate the classic overdrive tones from iconic amps as Matamp GT120 or Orange OR120… From smooth to dopesmoker… it’s all there!
+This machine uses two ECC83 vacuum tubes at real amp-like high voltage to recreate the classic overdrive tones from iconic amps as Matamp GT120 or Orange OR120… From smooth to dopesmoker… it’s all there!

 It has a 6 way switch for selecting 3 bass responses and 2 treble EQ modes (OR or GT).
-Paired with the classic passive Baxandall bass/treble tone stack and a soft 2 frequency selectable presence bump in the mids, there is plenty control for shaping the overdrive sound.
+Paired with the classic passive Baxandall bass/treble tone stack and a soft presence bump in the mids (2 frequencies selectable), there is plenty tone control here for shaping your overdrive.

 Another important ingredient in those old classic amps is the catodyne phase inverter and it’s quirks.
-When not overdriven, it’s very well balanced, but when you push it, good things happen!
-Well, good if you like “ugly” sounds… So, of course this pedal has a catodyne phase inverter both to drive the negative-feedback based presence control and to produce those sweet grainy overtones…
+When not overdriven, it’s very well balanced, but when you push it, weird good things start to happen!
+So, of course this pedal has a catodyne phase inverter to produce those sweet grainy overtones we love so much.

-This pedal has a wide range volume control, you can turn it down for use as a regular overdrive pedal, or you can turn it up and really slam the grids of your favourite tube-amp.
-It evens sports enough signal and low enough output impedance to drive the poweramp directly if your amp has a poweramp-in or fx-return connector.
+This pedal has a wide range volume output, you can turn it down for use as a regular overdrive pedal, or you can turn it up and really slam the grids of your favourite tube-amp.
+It evens sports enough signal and low enough output impedance to drive poweramps directly if your amp has a poweramp-in or fx-return connector.
 Very convenient for fly-in gigs!

 Tubes are run on high voltage, like in real amps.
 And it’s true relay-switched bypass of course.